Blog Home

 Conversation intelligence platforms are powered by artificial intelligence (AI) to analyze conversations at scale and offer insights for various purposes.
 When considering AI for understanding customer conversations, organizations increasingly turn towards large language models (LLMs) and wonder if they can cover all their requirements.
 While LLMs (and other generative AI) have transformed AI and natural language understanding (NLU), are revered for their creativity, and undoubtedly have a place within these solutions, it's important to recognize that they are not the answer for all conversation intelligence needs.

 So why shouldn’t you rely solely on LLMs to unveil insights in customer conversations?
-They are not always the optimal choice for highly specialized tasks; often a combination of many AI techniques (including LLMs) can provide a more comprehensive solution for complex conversation analysis.
+They are not always the optimal choice for highly specialized tasks; often a combination of many AI techniques (including LLMs) can provide a more comprehensive solution for complex conversation analysis and conversational intelligence.

 Depending on the task, other AI techniques have advantages more suitable than generative AI: